sjforman/sjforman.github.io/content/posts/llms-truthy-for-health-claims.md

 When pressed to quantify their credences, some differences between the models became apparent.
 In this comparison, interestingly, Grok performed arguably best, with Sonnet 4.5 a close second.
 The X platform algorithmically amplifies conspiracy theories, but Grok is perfectly capable of debunking them.[^grok]

-[grok]: Elon has a refrain that the goal of Grok, and of powerful AI in general, should be to be "maximally truth-seeking."
+[^grok]: Elon has a refrain that the goal of Grok, and of powerful AI in general, should be to be "maximally truth-seeking."
 As a singular overriding imperative this is of course an alignment nightmare.
-A single overriding imperative of "understand the universe" would, if taken to its logical conclusion, guarantee human extinction.
-The atoms we're made of and depend on would be exceptionally useful for giant particle accelerators and telescopes.
+Taken to its logical conclusion it would guarantee human extinction, because the atoms we're made of would be useful for giant particle accelerators and telescopes.
 "Approximately, modestly, on average, truth-aligned" might not be as exciting as truth-maxxing, but at least it won't kill us all.

 ## The Topics